 Think your child may need some extra support as they navigate school life?
-Many international schools in Singapore have programmes and therapies that aid students who are facing challenges, be they learning difficulties, emotional issues, special needs or others.
-Find out more about what’s available from learning support, school counsellors, kids’ counselling plus therapy for kids.
+Many international schools in Singapore have programmes and therapies that support the mental health of students and youths who are facing challenges, be they learning difficulties, emotional issues, special needs or others.
+Find out more about what’s available, from learning support to kids’ therapy and counselling in Singapore schools.

 Tips for parents from IIS